h-thurow/Simple-JNDI/README.md

 </pre><p>
 NEW in 0.18.0: You can load files or directories from JARs on classpath<br><p>
 <pre>org.osjava.sj.root=jarMarkerClass=any.class.in.Jar,root=/root/in/jar</pre>
 <p>The jarMarkerClass is the Name of a class unique over all JARs on classpath to identify the JAR containing the root directory.
 The JAR must be found in the file system.
+Very probably JARs encapsulated in WARs or uber jars will not work.
 </p>
 <p>Not required, but highly recommended is setting <a href=#shared-or-unshared-context>org.osjava.sj.jndi.shared = true</a> too.</p>
 <p>See also <a href="https://github.com/h-thurow/Simple-JNDI/wiki/Load-property-files-with-any-extension-from-any-location-(New-in-0.13.0)">Load property files with any extension from any location</a>.</p>